MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The student data provided a point estimate of 89.5% ($34/38 \times 100$%) for the true probability of choosing Bumba on the left.
 We determined that observing such a sample proportion from chance alone (assuming $H_0$) would be rare---it would only happen in less than 1 out of 1000 samples.
 When results like these are inconsistent with $H_0$, we reject $H_0$ in favor of $H_A$.
-Here, we concluded there humans have a preference for choosing Bumba on the left.
+Here, we concluded that humans have a preference for choosing Bumba on the left.

 The less than 1-in-1000 chance is what we call a **p-value**, which is a probability quantifying the strength of the evidence against the null hypothesis and in favor of the alternative.